mailgun/mailgun-java/README.md

 ## Release notes

-Changes to the SDK beginning with version 1.0.1 (April 2022) are tracked in [CHANGELOG.md][changes-file].
+Changes to the SDK beginning with version 1.0.1 (June 2022) are tracked in [CHANGELOG.md][changes-file].

 ## Getting Started